Coloured hand blenders – red, white, or pink ?

 ?
 Which hand blender colour is your favourite ?

-Our top choices for the best hand blenders to buy are all available in white, except the Bamix gastro 200 and 350 ( only a light grey or black), and the Braun MQ 9087x (only in silver).
+Our top choices for the best hand blenders to buy are all available in white, except the Bamix gastro 200 and 350 ( only a light grey or black), and the Braun MQ 9087x (black and silver).
 The Bamix SwissLine and Superbox winners are also available in many other colours.

 You get two colour choices in one category here!
 Light (a paler baby pink) or dark (usually raspberry pink).
 We love both of these.
 Bamix Colorline is essentially the Swissline range but with 18 different colours – baby pink is one.
 There’s a company called Emperial that does a baby pink 3 in 1 juicer, blender, mixer, very inexpensive on amazon!
 It’s probably aimed at the ‘my first blender’ girly market.
 There are also a lot of little cheap pink mini frothers around.

-The Taurus Robot 500 (click that red text link to check it out in the UK. ) does a nice job of white with bright pink accents.
+The Taurus Robot 500 (click that red text link to check it out on Amazon in the UK. ) does a nice job of white with bright pink accents.
 Cuisinart of course stock pink – they are the colour queens after all (see ** note below) !
-Not many Cuisinart hand blenders are available in the UK, but in the USA you can see the pink ones here.
-In Australia you can buy the pretty Excelvan set here.
+Not many Cuisinart hand blenders are available in the UK, but in the USA you can see the pink ones on Amazon here.
+In Australia, on Amazon, you can buy the pretty Excelvan set here.
 Bosch also show a dark pink model.

 Other Colours… or no colour

-After red, white, and pink, it is black (UK link) and silver that are the next most popular.
+After red, white, and pink, it is black (UK link for Amazon) and silver that are the next most popular.

 Vintage retro hand blender colours